Certified Ophthalmic Assistant Exam - COA® Study Guide

 Becoming a certified ophthalmic assistant is certainly a worthwhile goal.
-If you unfamiliar with the profession and you need some introductory information, go here.
-If you are currently working as an uncertified ophthalmic assistant, you are likely already eligible to take the certification exam, but you can check on your eligibility by clicking here.
+If you are not currently working for an ophthalmologist and you need some introductory information, go here.
+If you are currently working as an uncertified ophthalmic assistant, you are likely already eligible to take the certification exam.

-JCAHPO publishes a PDF guide called the "Criteria for Certification and Recertification".
+The Joint Commission publishes a PDF guide called the "Criteria for Certification and Recertification".
 This guide lists the "content areas" and "sub-content areas", or subject matter, that will be included on the exam.
-You can get your own copy by going to the JCAHPO website, www.jcahpo.org.
+You can get your own copy by going to the Joint Commission on Allied Health Personnel in Ophthalmology website.
 Here is an example of a content area and the sub-content areas:

 Content area: SUPPLEMENTAL SKILLS